GabiTulba/TJCTF2018-Write-ups/Bad Cipher/Bad Cipher.md

 <br>

-1. The i-th byte of the key is used for a xor encryption.
+1. The i-th byte of the key is used in a xor encryption.
-2. Each byte of the ciphertext is dependent of the previous byte
+2. Each byte of the ciphertext is dependent of the previous byte.
 <br><br>

-After, that the last line of the `encrypt` function returns the hex of the string `''.join(''.join(x) for x in zip(*s))` which means it reverses the process that generated `s` in the first place, so the message's bytes are in the same order both in ciphertext and plaintext! <br>
+After that, the last line of the `encrypt` function returns the hex of the string `''.join(''.join(x) for x in zip(*s))` which means it reverses the process that generated `s` in the first place, so the message's bytes are in the same order both in ciphertext and plaintext! <br>

 **NOTE** : Let's talk about `zip(*s)`, the zip() function stops when the shortest array reaches it's end.
 So if `len(message)` is not a multiple of `len(key)` the last bytes of the message will be ignored (see the python [documentation](https://docs.python.org/2/library/functions.html#zip)).
 This was a huge help in solving the problem since now we know now that the key's lenght divides 56.
 <br>

-## Finding the key:
+## Finding the key length:

 Now we know that the key's lenght might be: `1, 2, 4, 7, 8, 14, 28 or 56`, most probably it will be either `4, 7, 8 or 14` so let's try them one by one: <br>